7k-studio/Deadalus/README.md

 # Deadalus

-This project is a CAD software whitch allows user to create an airfoil from scratch, or match it with reference, and to create wing out of created airfoils.
+This project is a free CAD software whitch allows user to create an airfoil from scratch, or match it with reference, and to create wing out of created airfoils.
-Project consists of two modules:
+Program consists of two modules:
 1. Airfoil designer - for airfoil operations
 2. Wing Workbench - for wing creation and modification